MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

 \subsection{MERGE-RNA reconciles dynamic probing data with static reference structures}

 Having established structural accuracy by comparison with experimentally resolved reference structures, we now examine where our predictions diverge from the static reference.
 Since our model predicts a dynamic ensemble rather than a single conformation, divergence is expected and informative: chemical probing experiments inherently report on the dynamic ensemble of the RNA molecule, which a static reference structure alone cannot fully capture.
-In \autoref{fig:redmond}d we report mutation rates after control subtraction for adenine and cytosine, grouped by pairing status in the reference structure.
+In \autoref{fig:redmond}c we report mutation rates after control subtraction for adenine and cytosine, grouped by pairing status in the reference structure.
 As expected, paired positions show, on average, lower mutation rates than unpaired ones.
 Each point is colored according to the pairing status predicted by MERGE-RNA.
 The model's predictions correlate well with mutation rates, demonstrating its capability to infer and model pairing dynamics from probing data.

 It is instructive to examine positions where our predictions disagree with the reference structure.
 When mutation rates are consistent with the reference structure, MERGE-RNA's predictions align with it.
 For positions with intermediate mutation rates, MERGE-RNA predicts intermediate pairing probabilities, suggesting conformational heterogeneity in solution.
 This is particularly informative: a static reference structure classifies each position as either paired or unpaired, and thus cannot account for intermediate reactivity.
 MERGE-RNA bridges this knowledge gap by proposing alternative conformations that together explain the observed mutation rates.
 Where probing data and reference structure are in contrast, MERGE-RNA captures new pairings absent from the reference but supported by probing, or identifies reference-annotated pairs that show elevated mutation rates, suggesting they are frequently unpaired in the dynamic ensemble.